VinceYeay/NexusChecker/README.md

 ---

 ## Notes
--The Telegram API has a message size limit of 4096 characters.
+- The Telegram API has a message size limit of 4096 characters.
 The Python script handles this by sending only the first 10 slots.
--Ensure the PHP script's server has internet access to make API requests.
+- Ensure the PHP script's server has internet access to make API requests.

 ---

-##Contributing
+## Contributing
 Feel free to fork this repository and submit pull requests for improvements or additional features.